RahulModak74/QUANTUM_GRAVITY_WITH_MW/README.md

 Rather than attempting to analytically unify Einstein’s General Relativity and Schrödinger’s Quantum Mechanics, this work investigates whether **a single learned geometric representation** can coherently host **both GR-inspired and QM-inspired constraints**, even in the presence of singularities, horizons, and topology change.

 **(This  uses Modak Walawalkar framework -- Think Manifolds Not PDEs powered by bayesian approach..
-Modak Walawalkar geometric framework repository can be found at below link. https://github.com/RahulModak74/mw-framework)**
+Modak Walawalkar geometric framework repository can be found at: https://github.com/RahulModak74/mw-framework)**